 There are different routes into getting ‘to know thyself’.
 I found that a yoga and meditation practice helps maintain a connection with the realms of the physical, emotional, psychological and spiritual.
-I wanted to share that experience also, and trained as a yoga teacher with senior accredited Ashtanga teacher John Scott.
+I wanted to share that experience also, and trained as a yoga teacher with several senior accredited Ashtanga yoga teachers.

 We all have problems from time to time.
 Too much drive, or the frustrating lack of it.
 The pressure to succeed, or the fear of success.
 Wanting connection, or pushing it away.
 Keeping the peace, or creating disorder.

 I believe that the keys to transformation are ultimately held within.
-Keys however, are easy to misplace when one feels confused, sad, depressed, anxious, frustrated, angry, or in pain.
+Keys however, are easy to misplace when one feels anxious, depressed, frustrated, confused, sad, angry, stuck, or in pain.
 I enjoy supporting others in their search to unlock their capacity for positive change…

 Get in touch!

 If you’d like to find out more, please privately message me here.